 Air Quality Testing

 In many cases, opting for indoor air quality testing over a building flush can be the time and cost-effective solution for this credit.
-Indoor air quality monitoring can seem like a gamble–many projects may not choose this option because it may seem difficult or even impossible to pass.
+Indoor air quality monitoring can seem like a gamble--many projects may not choose this option because it may seem difficult or even impossible to pass.
 However, the IAQ test is a much faster process than the building flush and, if certain measures are taken to ensure that the project passes the first time, can actually be financially beneficial.
 But how can you ensure your project passes the test on the first try?

-We recommend a few steps prior to the test date:
+Follow these steps prior to the test date: